mateochr/PPM-Image-filtering/README.md

 * blur: Has 1 parameter N. Each pixel is the average value of it's NxN neighboring valid pixels.

 ## HowTo
+1. Download all files into one folder.
+2. Open Assignment.sln with visual studio (created on visual studio 2013)
+3. Build the solution.
+4. Go to Debug/Release folder, depending on which build you did.
+5. Open cmd
+6. Use filterd etc./filter etc. depending on which build you did.
+(Release is faster)

 To transform an image input.ppm into it's negative version and save it as filtered_input.ppm

 `filter -f linear -1 -1 -1 1 1 1 input.ppm`